gabrielcessil/LBM_BGK_D2Q9/README.md

 * **Data Export:** The code provides functionality to save simulation data to CSV files, including velocity fields (`_X.csv`, `_Y.csv`), the solid domain (`_solid.csv`), and global properties like total mass and momentum over time (`_infos.csv`).

-* **Initial Conditions:** The simulation is initialized with a uniform velocity field and density.
+* **Initial Conditions:** The simulation is initialized with a velocity field and density.
+By default these matrixes are set to zero or must be defined before calling `run` method.
 The equilibrium distribution functions are set to match these initial macroscopic properties.
+The class provides `initialize_velocity_field_Uniform` to initilize velocity fields with a constant.

-* **Force Field:** A constant acceleration field (`acc_x`) can be applied in the x-direction to drive the flow.
+* **Force Field:** A constant acceleration field (`acc_x` and `acc_y`) can be applied in the y and x-directions to drive the flow.

 ## Simulation Parameters